shopware/shopware/src/Docs/platform/5-orm/8-events.md

 - The reference class of the loaded definition
 - The context the data was loaded with
-- The search result object including count, criteria and list of ids
+- The search result object including count, criteria, and list of ids

 ## Event classes